BU-ISCIII/buisciii-tools/bu_isciii/assets/reports/md/rnaseq.md

 <details markdown="1">
 <summary>Output files</summary>

-* `<ALIGNER>/rseqc/tin/`
+- `<ALIGNER>/rseqc/tin/`
-    * `*.summary.txt`: File containing TIN results summary.
+  - `*.summary.txt`: File containing TIN results summary.
-    * `*.tin.xls`: XLS file containing TIN results.
+  - `*.tin.xls`: XLS file containing TIN results.

 </details>

 This script is designed to evaluate RNA integrity at the transcript level.
 TIN (transcript integrity number) is named in analogous to RIN (RNA integrity number).
 RIN (RNA integrity number) is the most widely used metric to evaluate RNA integrity at sample (or transcriptome) level.
 It is a very useful preventive measure to ensure good RNA quality and robust, reproducible RNA sequencing.
+This process isn't run by default - please see [this issue](https://github.com/nf-core/rnaseq/issues/769).

 RSeQC documentation: [tin.py](http://rseqc.sourceforge.net/#tin-py)